ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 This is accomplished by having the Transparency Log provide a binary ladder from each log entry in the user's search path.
-Binary ladders provided for the purpose of searching the tree follow the series of lookups described in
+Binary ladders provided for the purpose of searching the tree are called **search binary ladders** and follow the series of lookups described in {{binary-ladder}}, but with two
-{{binary-ladder}}, but with two optimizations:
+optimizations:

 First, the series of lookups ends after the first inclusion proof for a version greater than the target version, or the first non-inclusion proof for a version